Generalized Schr\"odinger Bridge on Graphs: Extended Related Works

 \textbf{Discrete SB with CTMC dynamics.} Recent discrete-space SB solvers also adopt continuous-time Markov chain (CTMC) dynamics, broadly aligned with our control-theoretic perspective.
 However, unlike our setting, these approaches typically do not cast transport as particle motion constrained by a {fixed sparse routing topology}, and they do not naturally support application-specific {state-dependent running costs} for shaping intermediate behavior.
 Algorithmically, the two works below solve the SB problem via \emph{Iterative Markovian Fitting} (IMF), i.e., the Markov-chain analogue of iterative fitting for SB.
 For example, Discrete Diffusion Schrödinger Bridge Matching (DDSBM; \citep{kim2024discrete}) targets graph-to-graph translation by generating {edit sequences} in graph space (transitions correspond to edit operations), rather than edge-feasible routes on a prescribed logistics network.
 Relatedly, categorical SB methods for generic discrete domains (e.g., token/codebook spaces) similarly rely on discrete-time IMF-style iterative fitting for translation and matching, but are not posed as topology-constrained routing with state-cost shaping \citep{ksenofontov2025categorical}.
+Concurrently, \citet{guo2026discrete} proposed a discrete Schr\"odinger Bridge formulation based on adjoint matching for CTMC dynamics.
+While this is closely related to our control-theoretic viewpoint, their formulation focuses on particular choices of the reference transition structure, such as uniform base transition rates, and does not directly address sparse topology-constrained routing with application-specific state-dependent running costs.

 \textbf{SB for topological signals on graphs.} Topology-aware SB (TSBM; \citep{yang2025topological}) instead models the evolution of {continuous topological signals} over graphs and simplicial complexes using Laplacian/Hodge-driven diffusions (admitting closed-form Gaussian bridges in special cases and neural parameterizations more generally).
 While it follows an SDE-based SB formulation and thus shares the continuous-state SB toolbox, including IPF-style training akin to \citep{de2021diffusion}, its focus is distinct from edge-by-edge routing semantics and state-cost-controlled particle flows on a fixed sparse transport network.
 Consequently, its emphasis is on distribution matching for signals {defined on} a topology, rather than topology-constrained routing of mass {through} a sparse logistics network.